 Keep it calm, warm, and helpful — never pushy.

-Step 7 — Add a Simple 5-Email Welcome Sequence
+Step 7 — Add a Simple 5-Email Automated Welcome Sequence

-Email 1 — Deliver the lead generator + quick encouragement
+Email 1 — Deliver the lead generator the requested + give quick encouragement

 Email 2 — Share one tip to expound on the information in the guide